least-creative-name/Capstone/README.md

 `git clone https://github.com/least-creative-name/Capstone.git`

-Seperate installations are needed for the individual packagages needed to support the project.<br />
+Seperate installations are needed for the individual packaages needed to support the project.<br />
-The necessary prerequisites are listed in the next saction along with links to their installations.
+The necessary prerequisites are listed in the next section along with links to their installations.

 ### Prerequisites
 Below is a list of tools and links to their installations needed to support individual functionality relating to this project :